NiSource Inc. (NI) recently have taken one step ahead with the beta value of 0.44 - News Daemon

 Technical Analysis of NiSource Inc. (NI)

-If we take a close look at the recent performances of NiSource Inc. (NYSE: NI), its last 5-days Average volume was 4.03 million that shows plunge from its year to date volume of 4.68 million.
-During the previous 9 days, stock’s Stochastic %D was recorded 95.16% While, its Average True Range was 0.69.
+Through scrutinizing the latest numbers posted by the [NiSource Inc., NI], it can be observed that its last 5-days Average volume of 4.53 million was lower the volume of 4.68 million, it posted the year before.
+During the previous 9 days, stock’s Stochastic %D was recorded 93.95% While, its Average True Range was 0.64.